Alexandra and Clyde Cycle Trails

 4. 150th Anniversary River Track

 For a shorter ride in the Alexandra and Clyde area, check out the 150th Anniversary River Track between Clyde and Alexandra.
 The best way to ride is from Clyde to Alexandra, starting under the historic Clyde Bridge and following the Clutha River to the Alexandra river bridge.
 Along the way, you’ll get great views of the river and see interesting gold mining relics such as machinery and the Earnscleaugh Tailings.
-The trail is 12km and a very easy gradient.
+The trail is 12km (7 miles) and a very easy gradient.
 You can make the ride longer by linking to the Manuherikia River Track off River Street in Alexandra, then onto the Central Otago Rail Trail back to Clyde (more info below).

 Location: Clyde river bridge